infor-design/enterprise-wc/src/components/ids-treemap/README.md

         label: '18%'
       }
     ],
-    width: 1000 // Optional
     height: 300
 }
 ```

-- **width** Optional.
-By default the treemap takes on the width of the container.
+- **width** By default the treemap takes on the width of the container.
 The treemap will resize as the screen size changes.
 = **height** Required.
 You will need to set the height for the treemap.

 ## Keyboard Shortcuts